-4. Request for Traffic Control - Northfield Parkway - Troy High School done was completed in February 2022, establishing a school zone was a recommendation.
+4. Request for Traffic Control - Northfield Parkway - Troy High School

 There were two vehicle/pedestrian accidents this year on Northfield Parkway at Troy High School.
 Troy Police Department asked if a School Zone could be established to lower the speed limit during school arrival and departure, similar to Hamilton Elementary north of Troy High School on Northfield Parkway.
 A sign and pavement marking review of all schools in